 Overexposure to blue light can lead to health problems.
 The clear insight is how it affects our eyes while looking at blue light.
 But it also dramatically affects us while our eyes are closed and we’re trying to sleep.
 It’s also been linked to blurred vision, cataracts, dry eye, eye fatigue, and digital eyestrain.

-You may not be aware that many everyday devices emit blue light.
+Devices that Emit Blue Light You may not be aware that many everyday devices emit blue light.
 These devices include smartphones, tablets, laptops, desktop computers, LED and fluorescent light bulbs, and televisions.

+A recent study indicated that people spend roughly seven hours daily on electronic devices.
+[3] Now, that’s a lot of time staring at blue light.
 Taking breaks from screen time and reducing exposure to blue light before bedtime is important.
 There is some good news if you need help to avoid using your phone or tablet in bed.

+Yellow-tinted lenses can help mitigate blue light exposure from these devices by increasing contrast and easing digital eye strain.
 Some companies understand the effects of blue light and now offer settings that allow you to reduce the amount of blue light emitted, such as the Night Shift feature on iPhones and iPads or the Blue Light Filter on Android devices.

 Below are common devices that emit blue light.